2023-12-06 12:51:05

 The health benefits of exercising are more than proven.
 Now, scientific studies are opting to provide greater knowledge to issues such as at what level of vigor the body begins to perceive its effects on cardiovascular health, brain health, or even reducing the probability of suffering from cancer.

 A study published this year in the scientific journal JAMA Oncology reveals that even short periods of vigorous, intermittent physical activity are associated with a lower risk of cancer.
-In fact, they suggest that this type of activity could be a promising intervention for cancer prevention in people who find it especially difficult to exercise regularly and sustainably.
+In fact, they suggest that this type of activity might be a promising intervention for cancer prevention in people who find it especially difficult to exercise regularly and sustainably.

 Vigorous intermittent physical activity bouts are short periods of strenuous physical activity, usually lasting less than 1 or 2 minutes.
 Examples of this type of short periods of high intensity are some of the actions that we carry out daily and that we do not notice, such as climbing the stairs quickly, cleaning the windows vigorously or that brief sprint that we do to catch the bus.